d-oliveros/isomorphine/README.md

 app.listen(3000, function() {
   console.log('Server listening at port 3000');
 });

+// Alternatively, if you don't wish to mount isomorphine's middleware in your app,
+// you can just start listening for RPCs by doing var morphine = require('./models');
+morphine.router.listen(3000, function() {
+  console.log('Server listening at port 3000');
+});
 ```

 Multiple arguments in exported functions are supported.
 You can define and use functions as you would normally do: